-I had a lifesaving colostomy operation and my mother was found dead the same day.
-From that moment everything changed, and the person I used to be was no longer present.
-At the hospital, they told me that my tumour might be cancerous and I had to wait for the biopsy.
-After four days I found out that my tumour was benign, it was endometriosis that had caused my twisted bowel.
-Of course, it was a huge relief to know it was not cancer but it was difficult to be happy, because how could I be filled with joy when my mother was no longer here?
+On the 24th of April 2009, I had a lifesaving colostomy operation, and the same day the unthinkable happened; my mother was found dead.
+From that moment, everything changed, and the person I used to be was no longer present.
+At the hospital, they told me that my tumour might be cancerous, and I had to wait for the biopsy.
+It was an anxious wait; however, after four days, I found out that my tumour was benign; it was Endometriosis that had caused my twisted bowel.
+It was not cancer, but it was difficult to celebrate, because how could I be filled with joy when my mother was no longer here?

-I was sad, devastated and angry, but I did a lot of soul-searching and for the first time I was forced to be still because there was nothing else I could do.
+Forced to be still, I was sad, devastated and angry, but I did a lot of soul-searching because there was nothing else I could do.
 I had to focus on my recovery and learn my new routines with my colostomy.

 Slowly I began to listen within and trust in Spirit.
-It was a blessing to hear the guidance from my soul, my late mother and my Spirit guides, they had tried to whisper to me earlier, but me being too occupied I never listened.
-I had an “awakening” and I said to myself that I have to accept my situation, because there was nothing I could do about it.
+It was a blessing to hear the guidance from my soul and my guides.
+They had tried to whisper and get my attention earlier, but me being too occupied I never listened.
+I had an “awakening”, and I said to myself that I have to accept my situation, because there was nothing I could do about it.
 I couldn’t go back in time and change it.
-Being angry and sad would only do me more harm, and it would definitely not bring my mother back or get rid of my colostomy bag.
+Being angry and sad would only do me more harm, and it would not bring my mother back or get rid of my colostomy bag.

 All things considered, I realised how lucky I was.
-I was alive, and I somehow found an enormous strength to carry on, and I wanted to be well again.
-I wanted to live my life to the fullest, follow my dreams and move to the UK…
+I was alive, and after six months with my colostomy bag, my colon had healed, and I had a colostomy reversal.
+After the second operation and during my recovery, I found an enormous strength to carry on, and I wanted to be well again.
+I wanted to live my life to the fullest, write and move to the UK, support and guide others.

 …and I did.